AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/overview-of-record-types-and-taxonomies.md

 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->

-# Overview of Adobe Maestro record types
+# Overview of record types and taxonomies

 Unlike Workfront where the object types are predefined, in Adobe Maestro, you can create your own object types.
 For example, in Workfront the object types of Program, Portfolio, Project, Task, or Issue are already created.

 Maestro object types are called "record types".
 Record types are the building blocks of a Maestro workspace.
-For information about workspaces, see [Create workspaces](../maestro/create-workspaces.md).
+For information about workspaces, see [Create workspaces](../architecture-and-fields/create-workspaces.md).

 ## Record type overview